hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

   * h(t): effects of holidays (user provided) with irregular schedules
   * εt: error term accounts for any unusual changes not accommodated by the model, the parametric assumption here is, `εt` is normally distributed.
 * The solution is to frame the forecasting problem as a curve-fitting exercise rather than looking explicitly at the time based dependence of each observation within a time series.
+  * A piecewise linear or logistic growth curve trend.
+Prophet automatically detects changes in trends by selecting changepoints from the data.
+    * It seems that it could try multiple types of smoothing methods for seasonality forecasting, and find the optimized one
+    * [My code - 7 methods for seasonality modeling (better!)][17], [11 methods for seasonality modeling][18]
+  * A yearly seasonal component modeled using Fourier series.
+  * A weekly seasonal component using dummy variables.
+  * A user-provided list of important holidays.
 #### Practice Code
 * It seems that Prpphet has at most daily_seasonlity and no hourly, which means it predicts at most at daily level.
 The major method used here was to calculate hourly fraction (average hourly count/total hourly count)
 R and Python versions output similar results, but the digits after the decimal point can be different